Great Books and Christian Thinking

 Hermeneutics is the study of how to think and read texts.

-As Christians, we take a stance toward texts that is decidedly Christian in perspective.
+At the Academy, we take a stance toward texts that is decidedly Christian in perspective.

 THREE WAYS TO READ:

-(3) Hermeneutic of Charity: a hermeneutic that is directed toward God and human, yet rooted and motivated by Trinitarian love.
+(3) Hermeneutic of Charity: a hermeneutic that is directed toward God and mankind, yet rooted and motivated by Trinitarian love.
 In addition to highlighting our differences with alternative perspectives and worldviews, as a community of Christian readers we seek to read texts charitably while taking a stance of charity to one another from a heart of love to God.

 This is part of how we will seek to integrate our faith and learning.

-Background Questions in Discussions:
+Example Background Questions in Discussions:

 (1) What is the Creational diversity at work in this piece of literature?